Azure/azure-quickstart-templates/quickstarts/microsoft.network/aad-domainservices/README.md

 * Install and configure the Azure AD PowerShell module

-    Follow the instructions in the article to [install the Azure AD PowerShell module and connect to Azure AD](https://docs.microsoft.com/powershell/azure/active-directory/install-adv2?toc=%2fazure%2factive-directory-domain-services%2ftoc.json).
+    Follow the instructions in the article to [install the Azure AD PowerShell module and connect to Microsoft Entra ID](https://docs.microsoft.com/powershell/azure/active-directory/install-adv2?toc=%2fazure%2factive-directory-domain-services%2ftoc.json).

 * Install and configure the Azure PowerShell module

     Follow the instructions in the article to [install the Azure PowerShell module and connect to your Azure subscription](https://docs.microsoft.com/powershell/azure/install-azurerm-ps?toc=%2fazure%2factive-directory-domain-services%2ftoc.json).

+<a name='2-connect-to-azure-active-directory'></a>

-#### 2. Connect To Azure Active Directory
+#### 2. Connect To Microsoft Entra ID

     # Connect to your Azure Account.
     Connect-AzureAD -TenantId <Active Directory ID>

+<a name='3-register-the-azure-active-directory-application-service-principal'></a>

-#### 3. Register the Azure Active Directory Application Service Principal
+#### 3. Register the Microsoft Entra Application Service Principal

-    # Create the service principal for Azure AD Domain Services.
+    # Create the service principal for Microsoft Entra Domain Services.
     New-AzureRmADServicePrincipal -AppId "2565bd9d-da50-47d4-8b85-4c97f669dc36"

 #### 4. Configure Administrative Group

-    # Create the delegated administration group for AAD Domain Services.
+    # Create the delegated administration group for Microsoft Entra Domain Services.

+    ```powershell
     New-AzureADGroup -DisplayName "AAD DC Administrators" `
-                     -Description "Delegated group to administer Azure AD Domain Services" ` -SecurityEnabled $true -MailEnabled $false `
+                     -Description "Delegated group to administer Azure AD Domain Services" `
+                     -SecurityEnabled $true -MailEnabled $false `